DionysisTheodosis/Java-Exercises/README.md

 # Java-Exercises
 University Exercises In Java Language,
-Exercises From Book : How To Program, Paul Deitel Harvey Deitel 10th Edition
+Exercises From Book : Java How To Program, Paul Deitel Harvey Deitel 10th Edition